zhero-web-sec/zhero-web-sec.github.io/_publications/2025-05-06-paper-title-number-8.md

 <img src="/images/next-race-12.png" style="display: block; margin: 0 auto">
 *based on a true story*

-Note that as soon as any element of the request is passed through `getServerSideProps` - whose original purpose is to provide data that isn't available at build time, like the cookie here - it becomes a potential attack vector, regardless of its initial use on the client side, since we're merely rendering the props in a `text/html` type response.
+Note that as soon as any element of the request is passed through `getServerSideProps` (`getInitialProps` *for _app.tsx*) - whose original purpose is to provide data that isn't available at build time, like the cookie here - it becomes a potential attack vector, regardless of its initial use on the client side, since we're merely rendering the props in a `text/html` type response.

 **For the second point**, regarding the `cache-control` restriction, it's much rarer but I came across some applications that had configured surprising cache rules, which seemed to override the cache-control coming from the origin when it wasn't a JSON response.
 I don't know the reason, and to be honest, I didn't really look for it, but oddly enough, all of them used Fastly:

 <img src="/images/next-race-13.png" style="display: block; margin: 0 auto">
 *asset of a bug bounty program - race condition to cache-poisoning*

-When these two points are combined, it becomes possible to chain the race-condition with a cache-poisoning attack to ultimately bypass the patch, with the key difference being that the affected caching system is no longer the one provided by the framework.
+When these two points are combined, it becomes possible to **chain the race-condition with a cache-poisoning attack to ultimately bypass the patch**, with the key difference being that the affected caching system is no longer the one provided by the framework.

+Although I often used custom (*and dirty*) scripts for my exploits on real targets, I can’t close this chapter without a shout-out to [James Kettle](https://x.com/albinowax) for his exceptional work on the [single-packet attack](https://portswigger.net/research/the-single-packet-attack-making-remote-race-conditions-local), particularly the Burp functionality that allows sending a group of parallel requests while neutralizing interference from network jitter making execution much simpler.

 <h2 id="section-4">Bonus - Another way: never-say-never</h2>